madsmtm/objc2/gnustep_libobjc2_src/README.md

 Source of GNUStep's libobjc2 and logic to build it for Rust.

+You probably want to use `objc2_sys`, but this is kept separate from that so that users don't download the entire GNUStep source when they don't need to.

 Using `clang` with at least version `8.0.0` is recommended.
 You can specify your desired compiler using the `CC` and `CXX` environment variables.